Sponge Cola: Tambay EP, Araw Oras Tagpuan, District EP (2010–2012)

 In late 2011, the band released their fourth full-length studio album under Universal Records.
 Entitled Araw Oras Tagpuan (Day Time Setting), it contains 12 tracks, including songs from the band's Tambay (Hanging Out) EP, released earlier in 2010 via a Coca-Cola promo.
-The outstanding sales of Tambay and Araw Oras Tagpuan gave Sponge Cola a diamond record award as the lastter sold over 200,000 units that summer.
+The outstanding sales of Tambay and Araw Oras Tagpuan gave Sponge Cola a diamond record award as the latter sold over 200,000 units that summer.
 Araw Oras Tagpuan featured the lead single "Tambay", and following singles "Araw Oras Tagpuan", "Regal", "Kay Tagal Kitang Hinintay", and "Stargazer".

 Former drummer Chris Cantada had a cameo guest appearance in the music video for "Tambay".
 Fran of RX 93.1, Kim Marvilla of defunct radio station NU 107, film director Wincy Aquino Ong, and singer Zia Quizon also appear in the said video, which, according to the band, pays homage to the film franchise Back to the Future.

 In September of the following year, the band's six-track District EP was released, with lead single "XGF" featuring Parokya ni Edgar vocalist Chito Miranda and rapper Los Magno.
 Shortly after its release, "XGF" became the top download of MyMusicStore for seven weeks.
 Considered fresh and innovative, District also ruled the sales charts of local record store Odyssey upon release.

 Other singles "Mahaba pa ang Gabi" (The Night is Young) and "Pick Your Poison" enjoyed success as well, and the latter was used for GMA Films' Metro Manila Film Festival entry Sosy Problems.